ko1N/zeebe-video-service/README.md

 Inputs:
 - source - path to the file (as uri)

-Outputs:
-- output - path to the resulting output file (as uri)
+- target - the output file (as uri)

 Headers:
 - driver